Response, Investigation and Management of Sexual Harassment in the Workplace (Mining)

 Location: North Lake

-First 2 days of the program = Level 1: Do No Harm: Support And Trauma Informed Considerations
+First 2 days of the program = Level 1: Do No Harm: Support and Trauma Informed Considerations

-Last 2 days of the program = Level 2 Natural Justice: Reporting, Investigation & Dealing With Authorities
+Last 2 days of the program = Level 2 Natural Justice: Reporting, Investigation & Dealing with Authorities

 Trigger warning: This course contains content that could be triggering or distressing for some individuals.
 If you are sensitive to this topic or have experienced sexual harassment in the past, please ensure you have some self-care strategies in place including a person to call for support.